 Precepting students and PGY1 residents provides the PGY2 resident with the opportunity to refine their teaching skills and further deepen their own clinical knowledge base.
-Wake Forest Baptist Health is a rotation site for pharmacy students from Campbell, Wingate, and High Point Universities.
+Atrium Health Wake Forest Baptist is a rotation site for pharmacy students from Campbell, Wingate, and High Point Universities.
 Precepting responsibilities are available on many rotations.

 At the beginning of the year, if they have not completed one previously, residents have the opportunity to enroll in a teaching certificate program sponsored by the Department of Pharmacy.
 This program is intended to develop the resident’s knowledge, skills, and abilities to teach effectively in a wide variety of settings.
 The certificate program also aims to enhance the resident’s ability to provide constructive evaluations, as well as incorporate feedback into his or her own teaching.
 Many of the residency-required presentations qualify as experiences that help the resident complete the certificate program.

 Written and verbal communication skills are emphasized throughout the program.
 Some of the presentation experiences include:

 - Disease State Topic Discussions

 - Journal Club Online for State or National Organization

 - Didactic lectures at Campbell University School of Pharmacy and Health Sciences and Wake Forest School of Medicine Physician Assistant program

 - Poster or Platform Presentation at a National Meeting